 The Surgical Procedure

 For most patients the placement of dental implants requires one surgical procedure.
-The implant is placed in the jaw bone and after 3-4 months a crown or other dental prosthesis can be made by the patient’s dentist.
-Using a one stage surgical approach (not covering the implant at the initial surgery) improves patient comfort by avoiding the need for a second surgery to uncover the implant.
-Circumstances, such as inadequate bone, can result in the need for bone or soft tissue grafting prior to implant placement.
+A two stage procedure may be necessary at times where the implant is covered at the time of placement.
+The implant is then typically uncovered 3-4 months later to allow crown placement.
 The 3D Digital Imaging available in Dr. Hunter’s office can give valuable information to help determine whether bone grafting procedures will be necessary prior to implant placement.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Dr. Hunter performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.